zequipe/test_matlab/test_parfor/README.md

 This is a reproducer for an issue with `parfor` in MATLAB R2023a--R2025a.

-To see the issue, do the following in **MATLAB R2023a--R2025a with Parallel Computing Toolbox installed**.
+To see the issue, do the following in **MATLAB R2023a--R2025a with the Parallel Computing Toolbox installed**.

 1. Download this directory.
 Suppose that you name at `test_parfor`.